 Located on the second floor of the Main Tower, the Executive Lounge serves all-day refreshments as well as breakfast, afternoon tea and evening canapes and cocktails.
 The sprawling executive lounge premises has dual personalities – one half of the lounge is decidedly tacky, with bright coloured partitions seemingly made from some acrylic-esque material of the sort widely used in Design & Technology classes in secondary schools, while the other half plays it more traditional lounge and M18 in its intentions, housing the bar counter and booze supply, massive television screens broadcasting the latest headlines as well as the bulk of the lounge’s blazered and professional guests.

-The executive lounge has the distinction of having one of the longest evening canape and cocktail presentations I have ever come across, spanning across four entire hours.
+The executive lounge has (along with Singapore Marriott Tang Plaza Hotel) the distinction of having one of the longest evening canape and cocktail presentations I have ever come across, spanning across four entire hours.
 As children are expressly restricted from accessing the lounge after the first two hours, one is advised to proceed with his or her libation sessions only after the ‘ickle ‘uns have cleared out, unless of course one enjoys the dulcet tones of the under-six years old as well as breastfeeding demonstration sessions…unless, of course you are a degenerate drunk, in which case you should most certainly maximise the full four hours of light-headed relaxation joy.
 (Definitely skip the cocktails and go for the bottled stuff.)

-Due to its frequent high occupancy and family-slanted approach, JW Marriott Singapore South Beach is best suited for group staycations and in-room parties as opposed to romantic getaways and quiet retreats, and its appealing price point makes it suitable for the budget-conscious as well as Marriott Bonvoy members who need to clock that minimum number of stays.
+Due to its frequent high occupancy and family-slanted approach, the hotel is best suited for group staycations and in-room parties as opposed to romantic getaways and quiet retreats, and its appealing price point makes it suitable for the budget-conscious as well as Marriott Bonvoy members who need to clock that minimum number of stays.